September Monthly Meeting: WPPD Says Access to Your Home Video Can Solve Crimes

-This is sure to be a lively evening so please come early to get a good seat and allow time for audience participation and networking.
+This is sure to be a lively evening so please come early to allow time for audience participation and networking.

-2. Annual WPCNA dues for 2016 are still only $25.
-Neighborhood association delegates should bring a check payable to WPCNA to the meeting.
+1. Annual WPCNA dues for 2018 are still only $25.
+Neighborhood association delegates should bring a check payable to WPCNA to the meeting or mail their check to WPCNA/Tom Osbeck PO Box 602 White Plains NY 10602.
 One check per association.

 If you'd like to speak or have a suggestion for a future WPCNA meeting, please let us know.